 “Data can be the source of data journalism, or it can be the tool with which the story is told — or it can be both.”— Paul Bradshaw

-As the immensity of digitalized information continues to expand, so are opportunities for journalists.
+As the immensity of digitalized information continues to expand, so do opportunities for journalists.
 You may be familiar with how to tell a story with data.
 The ability to use raw data to craft a story, though, is becoming a valuable skill to possess in communicating science.
 To help you sort through some of the opportunities and challenges in this emerging field, KSJ has provided a collection of resources and tools for finding, analyzing, and presenting data — as well as further immersion into the field of data journalism.

-Introduction to data journalism
+Introduction to Data Journalism

 - What Is Data Journalism?
 A clear summary in the introduction of Data Journalism Handbook, which is available for free under the Creative Commons license.

 - Here is another explanation by the Knight Center at the University of Texas.

 - 5 tips for getting started in data journalism: an article by Associated Press editor Troy Thibodeaux